bakwc/mysql_ch_replicator/README.md

 ```
 Where `mysql_db_name` is the name of the database you want to copy.

+Don't be afraid to interrupt process in the middle.
+It will save the state and continue copy after restart.

 ### Configuration

 `mysql_ch_replicator` can be configured through a configuration file.
 Here is the config example: